mdvanes/mdworld-jackson/content/posts/2018-05-25-elm-for-frontend.md

 So it is worth the trouble!

-It would be possible to cache `elm-stuff` instead of `elm-stuff/build-artifacts`, but this would require manually clearing the cache when new Elm dependencies are added.
+It would be possible to cache `elm-stuff` (where Elm dependencies are installed) instead of `elm-stuff/build-artifacts`, but this would require manually clearing the cache when new Elm dependencies are added.

 # Combining several components in one Elm app
-We started out with several proof of concepts, so we have a separate TwitterFeed app and DiceRoller app that need to be integrated into the site app.
+We started out with several proofs of concept, so we have a separate TwitterFeed app and DiceRoller app that need to be integrated into the site app.
 I’ve followed my refactoring attempt (for splitting up one huge Elm file) that I did in [my first Elm experiment](https://github.com/mdvanes/elmsta/tree/refactoring), which helped integrating the models and update functions.

-What I had not have to deal with in that refactoring was to set up an initCmd, so this still needed to be solved for this integration.

 The TwitterFeed has an initial Cmd.
 This must somehow be called by the initial Cmd of the main page app.